-Today we are a principal centre of excellence in many disciplines, including engineering, medicine, dentistry, business and law - as we strive to prepare our students for the challenges of the 21st century.
+Today University of Liverpool are a principal centre of excellence in many disciplines, including engineering, medicine, dentistry, business and law – as we strive to prepare our students for the challenges of the 21st century.

-As one of the UK’s top 20 research-led universities, we are furthering knowledge with strategic partners worldwide and we intend to double our £123m pa research budget by 2015.
+University of Liverpool as one of the UK’s top 20 research-led universities, they are furthering knowledge with strategic partners worldwide and they intend to double their £123m pa research budget by 2015.

 The University of Liverpool is a pre-eminent research-based university with 27,000 students pursuing over 400 programmes spanning 54 subject areas.